sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 **Step 0:** Ensure all the [prerequisites](../index.md#prerequisites) have been met and are properly configured.

 **Step 1:** Create an overlay by following the instructions in our [configuration guides](configure.md).
-As an alternative, you can choose to use one of our [pre-built overlays](#pre-built-overlays) that are already configured for your specific deployment environment.
+As an alternative, you can choose to use one of our [examples overlays](intro.md#examples-overlays) that are already configured for your specific deployment environment.

 **Step 2:** Use the overlay created in step 1 to generate a new set of manifests.